-For whatever reason you lose the IMEI, EFS data corruption is definitely a very serious issue as it can make your phone unusable from network point of view.
-No one would like to carry a phone that does not catch signal at all.
+For whatever reason you lose the IMEI, EFS data corruption is definitely a very serious issue as it can make your phone unusable from the network point of view.
+No one would like to carry a phone that does not catch the signal at all.
 Because it is very hard to restore the lost or corrupted EFS data, it’s really a wise thing to back it up before involving with any of the 3 activities mentioned above.
 After all, prevention is better than cure!

 In the past, I have written some tutorials on backing up EFS on Samsung Galaxy devices in general and also a few devices specific tips too.
 It is the first time that I am writing a similar article for a Nexus device.
 Since most of the IMEI loss cases that came to my notice were related to Samsung phones, I used to think that it’s only a brand specific problem.

 Nexus 5 EFS Backup:

 Anyway, if you own a Nexus 5, autoprime from XDA has made a script that backs up the EFS partition of your device to your phone’s SD card.
 The EFS data is backed up as a flashable Zip that can be easily flashed back using a custom recovery.
 The backup zip is saved to /sdcard/EFS_Backup/.
 In case you do not find it in that location, check the following directory: /sdcard /data/media/EFS_Backup/.

 Please note that the EFS backup script is available as a zip file that can be flashed/run via CWM or TWRP recovery.
 Therefore, your Nexus 5 must have any of these recoveries and rot access on the device.
 Now here is how you can flash the EFS data of your Nexus 5:

 - Download the following file: Nexus_5_Backup_EFS.zip

 - Boot the phone into recovery mode by holding the Volume Up+Down and Power keys together for a few seconds.